-Last week, I tried making coconut and lime cookies from Sweet Mary.
+Last week, I tried making coconut and lime cookies from Sweet Mary (link now broken).
 They turned into a disaster.
 They spread way too much and stuck to my cookie sheets.

 I decided to mess with the temperature of the butter and dough while she messed with the flour.
 Since I ran out of coconut, I didn’t use any.
 I froze my stick of margarine for 20 minutes before beating.
 I was going to do two variations – one with rum extract, one with vanilla extract.
 Since I didn’t have time to make two separate batches, I just separated the dough into two bowls.
 Now, since I had to add the extracts before adding the flour, I also split the flour mixture in half.
 However, I’m not good at guessing.
 With the flour, I cut the measurements in half (1/4 cup flour in this bowl, 1/4 cup flour in that bowl, etc).
 For the batter, I just poured and guessed.
 Bad idea.
 There was more batter in the vanilla bowl than the rum bowl.
 When I added the flour to the rum bowl, the dough came together nicely.
 When I added the flour to the vanilla bowl, it seemed too wet.
 I added another 1/4 cup flour, but I was afraid to add too much.
 It was a little bit better but it didn’t look nearly as good as the rum bowl.
 I chilled the dough in the fridge for 15 minutes before rolling it into balls.
 Then I put the cookie sheets into the freezer for 20 minutes while the oven preheated.
 I put them in the oven and baked for 10 minutes.

 They weren’t done, so I baked another 2 minutes.
 The rum batch came out nicely and were baked on the bottom rack.